zju3dv/EasyMocap/Readme.md

   title={Reconstructing 3D Human Pose by Watching Humans in the Mirror}, author={Fang, Qi and Shuai, Qing and Dong, Junting and Bao, Hujun and Zhou, Xiaowei}, booktitle={CVPR}, year={2021}
 }

+@inproceedings{dong2021fast,
+  title={Fast and Robust Multi-Person 3D Pose Estimation and Tracking from Multiple Views}, author={Dong, Junting and Fang, Qi and Jiang, Wen and Yang, Yurou and Bao, Hujun and Zhou, Xiaowei}, booktitle={T-PAMI}, year={2021}
+}
 ```